 Different Theories of Recovery in a Product Liability Lawsuit

-The State of Connecticut provides three potential means a Glastonbury product liability attorney could use to establish liability for a defective or dangerous product.
+The State of Connecticut provides three potential means a Glastonbury attorney could use to establish liability for a defective or dangerous product.
 First, the Connecticut Products Liability Act—starting in Connecticut General Statutes §52-572m—establishes the theory of strict product liability, which allows consumers to hold manufacturers, distributors, and sellers of products liable for defects in those products without having to prove legal negligence by any defendant.

 It may also be possible to hold manufactures, sellers, and others liable under the theory of negligence or breach of warranty.
 Negligence involves a failure to live up to common practices in providing safe products, and breach of warranty involves a violation of an express or implied promise that came with the product when it was purchased.

-Types of Defects in Product Liability Cases
+Types of Defects in Defective Products Cases

 There are generally three types of defects that may be applicable in product liability cases.
 If a product’s core design was so flawed that it could not possibly work safely even if manufactured perfectly, that product suffers from a design defect.
 Likewise, a manufacturing defect occurs when a properly designed product was incorrectly made or assembled.